defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 <img src="/assets/img/writeups/HTB-CHAINSAW/HTB-CHAINSAW-BADGE.PNG" class="chainsaw-img" alt="Hack The Box - Chainsaw">

+### Preface

+If you find anything in this writeup you feel is inaccurately depicted and/or explained, please reach out to me and let me know!
+I am always willing to make corrections in order to provide the most accurate information possible, while also taking the opportunity to learn and grow.
+Thanks!

 ### Overview

 The `Chainsaw` machine on Hack The Box (created by <a href="https://www.hackthebox.eu/home/users/profile/41600">artikrh</a> and <a href="https://www.hackthebox.eu/home/users/profile/37317">absolutezero</a>) is a retired 40 point Linux machine.
 The initial steps require manual exploitation of smart contracts via a few files that can be found in an FTP share with `anonymous` login enabled.
 Once a shell has been obtained, there is a privilege escalation technique involving the InterPlanetary File System (`IPFS`) which leads to SSH key cracking (and eventually `user.txt`).
 For root, there is a `setuid elf` binary called `ChainsawClub` which can be exploited in a similar fashion to the first exploit.